 Focussing our resources, skills snd expertise on COVID-19 meant prioritising what research we did.
 We followed the National Institute for Health and Care Research (NIHR) processes available on their website.

 Nottingham Health Science Partners

-To coordinate COVID-19 research in Nottingham, we have established a Research Prioritisation Committee through Nottingham Health Science Partners.
+To coordinate COVID-19 research in Nottingham, we also established a Research Prioritisation Committee through Nottingham Health Science Partners.

-Made up of our leading clinicians and academics, the Committee will review COVID-19 proposals on behalf of NUH and the University of Nottingham.
-Full details of the Committee's role, process and the form to submit Expressions of Interest are available in our online document library.
+Made up of our leading clinicians and academics, the Committee reviewed COVID-19 proposals on behalf of NUH and the University of Nottingham.
+Full details of the Committee's role, process and the form for researchers to submit Expressions of Interest for COVID-19 research are available in our online document library.